-Being amongst the smallest species of whale, dolphin and porpoise the diet of the narrow-ridged finless porpoise is composed of some of the smaller examples of bottom-dwelling fish, crabs, shrimp, octopus, squid and even cuttlefish.
+Being among the smallest species of whale, dolphin and porpoise the diet of the narrow-ridged finless porpoise is composed of some of the smaller examples of bottom-dwelling fish, crabs, shrimp, octopus, squid and even cuttlefish.

 Where do narrow-ridged finless porpoise live?

 Narrow-ridged finless porpoises prefer shallow, coastal waters and can be found from the Taiwan Strait north into the Yellow Sea and into southern Japan.
 As its name suggests, the Yangtze finless porpoise is found only in the Yangtze River and some associated lakes and estuaries.

 The Yangtze finless porpoise used to share its habitat – the Yangtze River – with the Yangtze River dolphin or baiji, declared extinct in 2006.
 Unfortunately, this little porpoise may be headed the same way as it is currently classified as Critically Endangered.